carrotquest/ios-sdk/README.md

 ];
 ```

-where `params` is a JSON string with additional set of event parameters​
+where `params` is a JSON string with additional event parameters

 <a name="tracking_objc"></a>

 ## Navigation tracking

-B SDK has the ability to track navigation within the application in order to trigger different trigger messages on specific screens when needed.
+The SDK can track navigation in order to trigger messages on specific screens when needed.
 To do this, use the method:

 ```objective-c
 Dashly *dashly = [Dashly shared];